Updates and resources to help your land trust navigate changes and adapt to new future processes.

 Since taking office on January 20, President Donald Trump has issued an unprecedented number of executive orders and other administrative actions that touch on almost every part of the federal government.
 These directives will also impact state and local governments, companies, nonprofit organizations and individuals across the country, though in what ways and to what degree is not yet clear.

-These actions have created real and potentially long-lasting uncertainty and challenges for the land trust community, and the Land Trust Alliance is committed to advocating for land trusts and private land conservation, to creating opportunities for land trusts to come together, and to providing its members with tools, resources and information to help them navigate the shifting sands of this new landscape.
+These actions have created funding uncertainty and other challenges for the land trust community, and the Land Trust Alliance is committed to advocating for land trusts and private land conservation, to creating opportunities for land trusts to come together, and to providing its members with tools, resources and information to help them navigate through these changes and adapt to new future processes.

 The memo placed a freeze on nearly all federal grants and loans, domestically and internationally, effectively hitting the pause button on money appropriated by Congress for specific, pre-ordained purposes.
 The Office of Management and Budget rescinded the directive on January 28, 2025, but many funds are still on hold.
-Multiple court orders placed the freeze on hold, and the most recent issued on February 25, 2025, ordered the Trump administration to release the funds.
+Multiple court orders placed the freeze on hold, and the most recent issued on April 15, 2025, ordered the Trump administration to release the funds.
+Following this decision the U.S. Department of Agriculture notified grantees about the ruling and informed them the court’s preliminary injunction is under review and to expect more information in the coming days.
+Since that time, some grantees have been notified that the agency will proceed with paying previously approved contracts, grants and agreements including those funded by the Inflation Reduction Act.

 Requires agency heads to coordinate with DOGE team leads to build a system to record every contract and grant payment with a written justification for each payment.
 It also requires agency heads to consult with DOGE team leads to review all existing grants and contracts within 30 days and terminate or modify them to “promote efficiency and advance the policies of my [a]dministration.”
 Additionally, it freezes all federal employee credit cards, with some exceptions for those engaged in emergency response, and requires extra justification for federal employee travel.